New Zealand longfin eel: Life cycle

 Longfin eels life cycle like other species of Anguillidae eels is rather complex consisting of four distinct life stages which remained a mystery for many decades and still is not fully understood.

-New Zealand longfins breed only once at the end of their lives, making a journey of thousands of kilometres from New Zealand to their spawning grounds near Tonga.
-Their eggs (of which each female eel produces between 1 and 20 million) are fertilized in an unknown manner, but probably in deep tropical water.
+New Zealand longfins breed only once at the end of their lives, making a journey of thousands of kilometres from New Zealand to their spawning grounds in the western South Pacific, possibly in the South Fiji basin.
+Although the spawning location of this species has often been stated as "near Tonga" or "east of Tonga", this was based on an analogy with the latitude of Atlantic eel spawning; no larval A. dieffenbachii have ever been observed, so the spawning location remains unknown.
+Their eggs (of which each female eel produces between 1 and 20 million) are fertilised in deep tropical water.
 The mature eels then die, their eggs floating to the surface to hatch into very flat leaf-like larvae (called leptocephalus) that then drift along large oceanic currents back to New Zealand.
 This drifting is thought to take up to 15 months.
-There have been no recorded captures of either the eggs or larvae of Longfin eels.
+There have been no recorded captures of either the eggs or leptocephali of longfin eels.
 Upon arriving in New Zealand, the larvae undergo a transformation (metamorphosis) into glass eels, like small transparent adult eels.
 These occupy estuaries for their first year, during which they develop colouration and become elvers, which resemble small adult longfin eels.
 The elvers migrate upstream, where they develop into adults.

 The recruitment of glass eels into New Zealand's freshwater river networks is a very variable process, thought to be affected by the El Niño and La Niña Southern Oscillations.
 This is a major reason for the failure of longfin eel aquaculture in the 1970s.